cvdvalk/ddw/index.md

   <div class="card-body">
     <h3 class="card-title NeueMachina-h3">How would you design<br> the perfect world?</h3>
     <p class="card-text open-sans">
-Designers from <a href="https://www.tudelft.nl/ide" target="_blank"><u class="NeueMachina">TU Delft Industrial Design Engineering</u></a> invite you to come explore their futuristic dream worlds in our <span class="NeueMachina">immersive experience</span> at Dutch Design Week 2023.
-Expect to <span class="NeueMachina">be surprised</span> by their interactive installations, that make you wonder how we can redesign for a better society: Where products are truly sustainable, people are equal and really happy, and where technology instead of dividing us, connects us.
+Designers from <a href="https://www.tudelft.nl/ide" target="_blank"><u class="NeueMachina">TU Delft Industrial Design Engineering</u></a> invite you to come explore their futuristic dream worlds in our <span class="NeueMachina">immersive experience at Dutch Design Week 2023.</span> Expect to <span class="NeueMachina">be surprised</span> by their interactive installations, that make you wonder how we can redesign for a better society: Where products are truly sustainable, people are equal and really happy, and where technology instead of dividing us, connects us.
 </p>

 <p class="card-text open-sans">